godbout/alfred-airpods-pro-battery/README.md

 # WHAT IS THAT

 It's another **SHAMELESS** fork from this time [AirpodsBattery](https://github.com/BeneathCloud/AirpodsBattery).
-The original Workflow doesn't work with my AirPods Pro and/or macOS Cataline.
+The original Workflow doesn't work with my AirPods Pro and/or macOS Catalina.
 Opened an issue before testing a PR but no answer.
 So here we go.

 # MANDATORY SCREENSHOTS